Sharpness-Aware Minimization Efficiently Selects Flatter Minima Late in Training: Introduction

 Furthermore, we investigate the necessity of applying SAM during the early phase of training.
 Our results show that early-phase SAM has a minimal effect on both generalization and sharpness of the final solution.
 Based on these findings, we conjecture that the choice of the optimization algorithm during the late phase of training plays a more critical role in shaping the final properties of the solution.
 Extending this viewpoint to Adversarial Training (AT)~\citep{madry2018towards} and robustness, we find that similar to SAM, AT efficiently selects robust minima when applied late in training.

-In summary, our work focuses on the implicit bias of SAM during the late phase of training, a topic that has not yet been carefully studied.
-Our main discovery unveils a surprising phenomenon in the late dynamics of SAM, and our novel two-phase picture significantly advances our understanding of its effectiveness.
-Our results demonstrate the value of analyzing optimization algorithms at the end of training and formulating theories from realistic nontrivial phenomena that provide valuable insights into the underlying mechanisms of deep learning.
+In summary, our work focuses on the implicit bias of SAM in the late training phase, which has not yet been carefully studied.
+Our two-phase picture advances the understanding of its effectiveness.